DcSushi/Thamaturge/CORE RULES.md

 # COMBAT INTERACTIONS:

+## dual wielding:
+ - when you hold 2 one handed weapons, after making an attack with one weapon, you may make an attack with your other weapon for only 1 action.

 ## Flinching:
   * when a creature is interupted by something such as an attack or other major disturbances the creature flinches, recieving a -3 penalty to whatever action they were attempting.